mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 date:   2014-06-29
 ---

 Over the past 3 years, I have tweeted about  4100 times, mostly URLS, and mostly about machine learning, statistics, big data, etc. I spent some time this past weekend seeing if I could categorize the tweets using Latent Dirichlet Allocation.
-For an great introduction to Latent Dirichlet Allocation (LDA), you can read the following link  [here](http://blog.echen.me/2011/08/22/introduction-to-latent-dirichlet-allocation/).
+For a great introduction to Latent Dirichlet Allocation (LDA), you can read the following link  [here](http://blog.echen.me/2011/08/22/introduction-to-latent-dirichlet-allocation/).
 For the more mathematically inclined, you can read through this [excellent paper](http://www.semanticsearchart.com/downloads/UWEETR-2010-0006.pdf) which explains LDA in a lot more detail.

 The first step to categorizing my tweets was pulling the data.
 I initially downloaded and installed Twython and tried to pull all of my tweets using the Twitter API, but that quickly realized there was an archive button under settings.
 So I stopped writing code and just double clicked the archive button.
 Apparently 4100 tweets is fairly easy to archive, because I received an email from Twitter within 15 seconds with a download link.